RaulMGS/Anvil-UW-Patcher/README.md

 # Anvil UW Patcher
 Anvil UW Patcher is a byte patcher tool that brings ultrawide support for cutscenes in Ubisoft's AnvilNext engine based Games.
 Currently tested for Assassin's Creed Odyssey and Assassin's Creed Valhalla.

-### DISCLAIMER: Games that are using anti-cheat such as BattleEye will detect changes made to the executable and flag it as hacked.
+### DISCLAIMER: Games that are using anti-cheat such as BattlEye, etc. will detect changes made to the executable and flag it as hacked.
 Use the patcher at your own risk.

 ## Usage